 In 2011, a steering committee was formed to refine the plan and study its feasibility.
 That plan illustrates the general spatial layout of the garden and response to the committee’s programmatic goals: providing resources unavailable in San Mateo County such as an outdoor space with an environmental learning lab, therapeutic garden and permaculture garden for kids of the Youth Services Center, students from local schools, the neighboring community, County workers, and general public.

-Still years in the making, the garden is just now coming into fruition through the commitment and vision of Dr. Scott Morrow, San Mateo County health officer, and Behavioral Health & Recovery Services.
+Still years in the making, the garden is just now coming into fruition through the commitment and vision of Dr. Scott Morrow, San Mateo County health officer, with Toni Demarco of Behavioral Health & Recovery Services.

 “Nature as therapy is very important so I never gave up on the idea of this garden,” said Morrow, who was part of the original steering committee.
 “It’s the best possible medicine we have for highly disadvantaged youth.
 Experiencing a therapeutic garden and being adequately exposed to nature could be life changing for these young people.”